takahideiwai/Crypto/_episodes/02-rsa.md

 ~~~
 {: .output}

 The field starting from **4:** is the body of the certificate that is used to generate the hash; the field starting from **1586**: is the signature block.
-Their offsets are the numbers at the beginning of the lines.
-In our case, the certificate body is from offset 4 to 1585, while the signature block is from 1585 to the end of the file.
-For X.509 certificates, the starting offset is always the same (i.e., 4), but the end depends on the content length of a certificate.
-We can use the -strparse option to get the field from the offset 4, which will give us the body of the certificate, excluding the signature block.
+Their offsets are the numbers at the beginning of each lines.
+In our case, the certificate body is from offset 4 to 1585, while the signature block is from 1586 to the end of the file.
+For X.509 certificates, the starting offset is always the same (i.e., 4), but the end depends on the content length of the certificate.
+We can use the *-strparse* option to get the field from offset 4, which will give us the body of the certificate, excluding the signature block.

 ~~~
 $ openssl asn1parse -i -in c0.pem -strparse 4 -out c0_body.bin -noout